Mr. Martin Kostuik reports

 About Battery Mineral Resources Corp.

-A battery mineral company with high-quality assets providing shareholders exposure to the global mega-trend of electrification and focused on growth through cash flow, exploration and acquisitions in the world's top mining jurisdictions.
-Battery is currently developing the Punitaqui mining complex and pursuing the potential near-term resumption of operations for second half of 2022 at the prior-producing Punitaqui copper-gold mine.
+Battery Mineral Resources is a battery mineral company with high-quality assets, providing shareholders exposure to the global megatrend of electrification and focusing on growth through cash flow, exploration and acquisitions in the world's top mining jurisdictions.
+Battery Mineral Resources is currently developing the Punitaqui mining complex and pursuing the potential near-term resumption of operations at the past-producing Punitaqui copper-gold mine.
 The Punitaqui copper-gold mine most recently produced approximately 21,000 tonnes of copper concentrate in 2019 and is located in the Coquimbo region of Chile.

-Battery is engaged in the discovery, acquisition and development of battery metals (cobalt, lithium, graphite, nickel and copper), in North and South America and South Korea with the intention of becoming a premier and sustainable supplier of battery minerals to the electrification marketplace.
-Battery is the largest mineral claim holder in the historic Gowganda cobalt-silver camp, Canada, and continues to pursue a focused program to build on the recently announced, plus-one-million-pound high-grade cobalt resource at McAra by testing over 50 high-grade primary cobalt silver-nickel-copper targets.
-In addition, Battery owns 100 per cent of ESI Energy Services Inc., also known as Ozzie's, a pipeline equipment rental and sales company with operations in Leduc, Alta., and Phoenix, Ariz.
+Battery Mineral Resources is engaged in the discovery, acquisition and development of battery metals (cobalt, lithium, graphite, nickel and copper) in North America, South America and South Korea, with the intention of becoming a premier and sustainable supplier of battery minerals to the electrification marketplace.
+Battery Mineral Resources is the largest mineral claim holder in the historical Gowganda cobalt-silver camp, Canada, and continues to pursue a focused program to build on the recently announced, high-grade, greater-than-one-million-pound-cobalt resource at McAra by testing over 50 high-grade primary cobalt-silver-nickel-copper targets.
+In addition, Battery owns 100 per cent of ESI Energy Services Inc. (also known as Ozzie's), a pipeline equipment rental and sales company with operations in Leduc, Alta., and Phoenix, Ariz.

 We seek Safe Harbor.